2020 Autumn Leaves Tour of Japan

 This morning, we board Japan’s impressive shinkansen (bullet-train) and head through the Japan Alps to our next destination, Kanazawa, located on the Sea of Japan coast.

-With its historical lineage as a wealthy castle town steeped in samurai culture, Kanazawa offers an impressive range of architectural and cultural attractions and beautifully preserved streetscapes.
+Commonly referred to as “Little Kyoto”, with its historical lineage as a wealthy castle town steeped in samurai culture, Kanazawa offers an impressive range of architectural and cultural attractions and beautifully preserved streetscapes.

 We visit Kanazawa’s Kenrokuen Garden, a castle garden dating back to the 17th century and regarded as one of three great gardens of Japan.
 After touring this sublime garden we head to nearby Kanazawa Castle Park to view the remains of its castle buildings from the feudal era.